Zacharyjsultan/Zacharyjsultan/README.md

-A well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
+As a well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
 My expertise also extends to technical project management and UI design.

 With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people.
 My focus is to increase value through diligence, process improvement, and inclusion.